cngshow/isaac_rest/API ChangeLog.md

 *** Don't forget to update the value in the class RestSystemInfo ***

+* 2017/05/16 - 1.12.0
+    * Changed the RestLanguageCoordinate, RestStampCoordinate and RestLogicCoordinate objects, recursively replacing all concept sequences with corresponding RestIdentifiedObject.

 * 2017/05/16 - 1.11.0
     * Changed the RestStampedVersion object, removing authorSequence, moduleSequence and pathSequence - replacing them with author, module and path - which are now UUIDs, instead of sequences.